UMCUGenetics/CaddAnnotation/README.md

 # CaddAnnotation
 The CADD annotation pipeline annotates the contents of a tab-delimted database into an input VCF (in the INFO field).
+The chunkscript is used to run the annotation script in parallel, to annotate faster.

 ## Setup
 ```